Curricular Practical Training

 Curricular Practical Training is authorized by 8 CFR §214.2(f):

 An F-1 student may be authorized by the DSO to participate in a curricular practical training program that is an integral part of an established curriculum.
 Curricular practical training is defined to be alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
 Students who have received one year or more of full time curricular practical training are ineligible for post-completion academic training.
 Exceptions to the one academic year requirement are provided for students enrolled in graduate studies that require immediate participation in curricular practical training.
 A request for authorization for curricular practical training must be made to the DSO.
 A student may begin curricular practical training only after receiving his or her Form I-20 with the DSO endorsement [signature].

-What is Georgetown's CPT Policy?
+Georgetown’s CPT Policy

 Georgetown requires that F-1 students apply for CPT when enrolling in any course that requires an off-campus internship component, even if the work component is unpaid.
 For example, if a student participates in an externship course with a placement at the U.S. Tax Court, the student will need to be authorized for CPT.

-Which Courses are Eligible for CPT?
+Courses Eligible for CPT

-- Externship Seminar (JD)
+- J.D.
+Externship Seminars

-- LLM Externship Seminar
+- LL.M.
+Externship Seminar

 - Practicum courses (fieldwork-based only; project based practicum classes do not require CPT)